alanning/meteor-load-test/README.md

 This tool utilizes [the Grinder](http://grinder.sourceforge.net/) to manage agents which execute a customized test script capable of speaking DDP with the target Meteor server.
 Each agent simulates 1 or more client connections and records performance metrics.

 Users can configure options such as:
- * Meteor methods to calls
+ * Meteor methods to call
  * Meteor subscriptions to initiate
- * Number of threads to start
+ * Number of clients to simulate
  * Wait time between thread start
- * Process ramp-up (increment)
+ * Client ramp-up (process increment)

 ## Preliminaries
 <b>Install pre-req's</b>